Blotch3D/Blotch3D/README.md

 described in the [Quick start for Windows](#quick-start-for-windows) section.

-The easiest way to create a new project for Windows that uses MonoGame + Blotch3D is to copy an existing example project (like the basic example) and then rename it using Visual Studio.
+The easiest way to create a new project for Windows is to copy an existing example project (like the basic example) and then rename it using Visual Studio.

 To add MonoGame + Blotch3D to an existing Windows project, add a reference to the appropriate MonoGame binary (typically in "\\Program